carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 ![Monitor ML](images/log-2.jpg)
 ![Monitor ML](images/log-3.jpg)

+To see all models on the cloud, we run on the command line:

+`gcloud ml-engine models list`

+which outputs:

+`NAME          DEFAULT_VERSION_NAME
+tasty_images  v1`

 ## 4. Making predictions.

 In this final step, we create a prediction locally, not in the cloud.